-Getting him into the water should be gently and slowly.
-Let their feet to feel the water.
+Getting him into the water should be gentle and slow.
+Let their feet feel the water.
 In the meantime, Give him a small weight upwards across the belly.

 Then you will see your Great Pyrenees start to paddle all their four limbs.
 Help him to keep his head above the water level.

 After a while, you will see that he get familiar with swimming.
 So be consistent.
 Take off the life jacket when you feel pretty much confident about their swimming.